Golden Party Badge: Award

-There has been, however, an incorrect assumption that Hitler's Golden Party Badge was numbered '1.'
-This belief stems from Hitler being re-issued Nazi membership '1' during the reformation of the NSDAP in 1925.
-Additional claims that his badge number was '1' come from several US militaria websites.
-They cite a single article which was printed in The Times of London in 2005.
-The authors of the news article stated that his Golden Party Badge, according to Russian sources, was numbered '1.'
-The Times article also stated that the badge was stolen in 2005, right before being displayed at the State Archive of the Russian Federation Museum.
+There has been an incorrect assumption that Hitler's original Golden Party Badges were numbered '1'.
+This belief stems from Hitler being re-issued Party membership '1' during the reformation of the Nazi Party in 1925.
+That was the number on his Golden Party Badge that he presented to Magda Goebbels on 27 April 1945.
+Further there was article which was printed in The Times of London on 19 November 2005, which stated that his Golden Party Badge, according to Russian sources, was numbered '1'.
+The Times article also stated that the badge was stolen on 30 June 2005, from a display at the State Archive of the Russian Federation Museum.
 The Russians reportedly explained that the guards thought the alarm was activated by a cat and this is why the break in was ignored.
-Oddly, according to the article, after the theft was reported, the Federal Security Service insisted the stolen badge was a copy.
-No known photographs from the Russian archives show the reverse of Hitlers party badge as being numbered '1.'
+According to the article, after the theft was reported, the Federal Security Service insisted the stolen badge was a copy.
+But a source at the state archive disputed that, saying that only after the theft it was alleged to be a copy.
+The article was accompanied by a photograph showing the reverse of a party badge displaying the number '1'.
+The caption read: "Among the 10,000 issued in 1934, the badge for Hitler is 'No. 1'."